 - Able to communicate effectively and empathise with colleagues and the general public

-- Uses up to date professional and technical competence to achieve objectives
+- Uses up to to date professional and technical competence to achieve objectives

-- Full UK driving license (a company vehicle will be provided)
+- Full UK driving licence (a company vehicle will be provided)

 Alongside a competitive salary, we also offer enhanced employer pension contribution and holiday entitlement, as well as our colleague discount scheme (including 10% off in our Foodstores) – these are just a few benefits of working for us!
 Full details can be viewed on the ‘Colleague benefits’ section of our website.